 Skins are made to grip.
 That is their initial purpose; to make your skis grippier than they would be otherwise.
 This is an important attribute, clearly.
 However, skins differ in this regard less dramatically than they do in glide.
 The biggest determinant of one's skinning security is technique.
 A good skinner can climb more steeply on the most slippery skins than a newer skinner could on the grippiest.
 Good skinning is a magic art of balance, faith, and reading terrain.
 All that said, skins do differ at least a little.
 We found noticeable differences in the grip characteristics, generally inversely proportional to the product's glide.
 Better gliding skins grip less, while the slower gliders grip better.
 We did find, however, that some products hedge their bets better, while others throw all compromise to the wind.

 The G3 High Traction, as the name implies, is a no-holds-barred grip machine.
 If you absolutely must climb straight up 35 deg ice slopes, the HT skins will do that.
-Not far behind, though were most of the other skins.
-All blended skins, including the Editors' Choice-winning Black Diamond Glidelite Mix STS, grip well enough for solid skinners to follow even the steepest, iciest skin tracks.
-Full nylon products like the G3 Alpinist and Black Diamond Ascension Nylon grab slightly better than the blends, often enough better to make up for less developed technique.
+That said, most of the other skins were not far behind.
+All blended skins, including the Editors' Choice-winning Contour Hybrid Mix, grip well enough for solid skinners to follow even the steepest, iciest skin tracks.
+Full nylon products like the Black Diamond Ascension Nylon grab slightly better than the blends, often enough better to make up for less developed technique.

-Your skins have got to stay on your skis.
+Your skins have to stay on your skis.
 Mainly, but not exclusively, it is the glue's job to do that.
 Considering the demands placed on skin glue (wet conditions, high shear forces, poor care, repeated use), all products work marvelously.
 None of the skins we tested suffered complete, otherwise unexplainable skin failure (cold enough or wet enough, and all skins will fail to some degree), but some stayed put better than others.
 The actual glue on all the Black Diamond and G3 skins seems remarkably robust.
-The La Sportiva LS Tour and Dynafit Speedskin, both made by Pomoca, seem to have the same glue also, and its stickiness is the least of all we tested.
+The Pomoca Climb Pro Mohair and Dynafit Speedskin, both made by Pomoca, seem to have the same glue also, and its stickiness is the least of all we tested.
 The Editors' Choice Contour Hybrid Mix falls in between the above.

 Finally, most skins are equipped with a tail clip, ostensibly to help the skins stay glued on.
-We found absolutely no difference in glue integrity with or without the tail kit.
+With one exception, we found absolutely no difference in glue integrity with or without the tail kit.
 The silicone adhesion of the Kohla Vacuum Base Zero requires tip and tail attachments to work at all.
 On regular glued skins, many in our testing team have experimented for a long time with and without tail clips.
-While the manufacturers claim they keep skins on better and markup the price of tail-clip equipped skins, we have found no difference.
+While the manufacturers claim they keep skins on better and mark up the price of tail-clip equipped skins, we have found no difference.
 The best use of tail clips is to help remove skins with gloves on.
 On all skins, the tail clip can be cut off entirely.
-Black Diamond sells all their models of skins in a form without the tail clip.
-We tested the Glidelite Mix skins without a tail clip.

 The worst glopping conditions lead to tens of pounds of snow stuck to each ski and require extensive scraping and waxing to address.
 And, it could just happen again within a few steps.
-All the skins we tested are treated from the factory with water resistant coatings.
+All the skins we tested are treated from the factory with water-resistant coatings.
 These factory coatings work well but wear off eventually.
 We found that none seemed to last noticeably longer than the others.
-Nylon fiber initially absorbs marginally less water than mohair.
-Once wet, though, all fibers ice up.
-We found mostly similar performance across the board, with the Black Diamond Ascension Nylon icing up the least, and the G3 Alpinist being the worst.
+Nylon fiber initially absorbs marginally less water than mohair; once wet, though, all fibers ice up.
+With fabric skins, we found mostly similar performance across the board, with the Black Diamond Ascension Nylon icing up the least, and the Pomoca Climb Pro Mohair being the worst.
 Again, differences were marginal, and all skins require waxing so they won't ice up in warmer, fresh snow conditions.

 Packability and Weight

-However, we can state with confidence that nylon skins are heavier and mohair skins are lighter.
-Heavier skins are also bulkier.
+However, we can state with confidence that nylon skins are heavier and mohair skins are lighter; heavier skins are also bulkier.
 The heaviest and bulkiest skins in our review were the Black Diamond Ascension Nylon.
-Some light and packable skins include the Editors' Choice BD Glidelite Mix, especially without the rubber and metal of Black Diamond's tail kit, and the Pomoca skins from La Sportiva and Dynafit.
+Some light and packable skins include the Best Buy BD Glidelite Mix and the Pomoca skins.
 The G3 High Traction was almost as heavy and bulky as the BD Nylon.
 The Editors' Choice Contour Hybrid Mix and the Top Pick Kohla Vacuum are similar in packability to the Best Buy, with the Top Pick Pomoca Climb Pro Mohair being the smallest and lightest.